See Before And After Photos Of ‘RHONJ’ Star Dolores Catania’s Plastic Surgery

-Real Housewives of New Jersey star Dolores Catania is sharing before and after photos of her facelift and necklift.
+Real Housewives of New Jersey star Dolores Catania is sharing before and after photos of her facelift and neck lift.
 As reported by Bravo, the reality star took to her official Instagram account this week to give fans a look at what her face looked like before she got the cosmetic surgery while telling her hundreds of thousands of followers about her surgeon and the other procedures she’s had done on her face.

-The upload included a video showing Dolores paying a visit to her plastic surgeon while she proudly discussed the results of the face and necklift she had almost five years ago.
-She also confirmed that she had the procedure done by Dr Mark Karolak as well telling her fans that she’d previously undergone eyelid surgery.
+The upload included a video showing Dolores paying a visit to her plastic surgeon while she proudly discussed the results of the face and neck lift she had almost five years ago.
+She also confirmed that she had the procedure done by Dr. Mark Karolak as well telling her fans that she’d previously undergone eyelid surgery.

-Catania also revealed in the upload showing off her that she goes to Dr Karolak to get botox and filler injections to maintain the results of her surgeries.
+Catania also revealed in the upload showing off her that she goes to Dr. Karolak to get botox and filler injections to maintain the results of her surgeries.

 “A lot of people ask me ‘Why don’t you always wear makeup?
 You’re not worried about wearing makeup,'” the star, who became a full-time RHONJ castmember during Season 7 but appeared intermittently in the earlier seasons, said in the video.

-“I have to tell you it’s because a few years ago I got a facelift,” Catania then continued in the clip, which she captioned with the hashtag #PlasticSurgery.
+“I have to tell you it’s because a few years ago I got a facelift,” Catania then continued in the clip, which she captioned with a “PlasticSurgery” hashtag.
 “It gives me a lot more confidence to go out without makeup.
 I just feel better.
 My jawline is back, my jowls are gone.”

 View this post on Instagram